random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 Gnomes get a +1 to BAB rolls when using a crossbow.

+## Halflings

-**Halflings:** Halflings live in comfortable underground hill dwellings.
+Halflings live in comfortable underground hill dwellings.
 Halfings are renown for cooking and eating meals.
 Halflings can be warrior or rogues.
 They gain 1 point in DEX, but lose 1 point in STR.

 Halflings are able to hide in shadows, in crowds, or anywhere they might achieve concealment.
 If the halfling is a rogue, they get +10% to their